igorceridorio/elsa-workflow/README.md

 **Before running:**

 - This implementation uses a mongoDB connection.
 The connection URL can be configured in `appsettings.json`.
-Make sure to adjust it before running the application
+Make sure to adjust it before running the application.

 - Workflow designed for this example can be found inside `/Workflows` folder.
 After running the project, it is necessary first to import the workflow definition through Elsa's Dashboard interface.
 An example of this workflow is attached with the `json` file inside this same folder.